nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 **Input of Task/Event Name**
 * You have to always surround task/event names with double quotation marks, `"`.
-* Other than that, you can type anything within those double quotes.
+* Other than that, you can type anything within those double quotation marks.

 <!--- @@author -->
 <br>